 What the online shopper wants

-Online shoppers will usually say they want cheap delivery prices.
+Online shoppers usually say they want cheap delivery prices.

 But most accept they have to pay something for delivery.
 The only exception is on large value orders, where it’s more usual to expect free delivery.

-They will also expect you to be clear about the delivery cost up front.
+They also expect you to be clear about the delivery cost up front.

-Don’t be tempted to offer a low selling price, but then try and get the money back with a high delivery cost.
+Don’t be tempted to offer a low selling price, and then try to get the money back with a high delivery cost.
 Shoppers hate that.

 Online shoppers usually look at the total cost, including delivery.
 This cost has to be worth the convenience of getting the product delivered.

-That’s why it’s important to include the price as “includes shipping” or “excludes shipping” so shoppers don’t get any surprises.
+That’s why it’s important to include the price as “includes shipping” or “excludes shipping” so there’s no surprises.
 They want to compare the total cost to other options.
-That needs to include delivery.
+That must include delivery.

 An average delivery cost for all or vary by location?

-You also need to decide whether to charge different location delivery costs to customers.
+You also have to decide whether to charge different location delivery costs to customers.
 Or go with an average delivery cost for everyone.

 An average delivery cost is simpler to communicate.
 And as long as customers in cheaper to deliver areas don’t feel like they’re being penalised, it can work well.
-Shoppers generally like areas like the check-out process to be simple.
+It keeps the check-out process simple.

-If you decide to pass on different location delivery costs to customers, you need to make these clear when the customer places the order.
+If you charge different location delivery costs, you have to make these clear when the customer places the order.
 Try to have it automatically apply when they add their location details.
-The same applies if you offer non-standard delivery options like express or slower delivery.
+The same applies with non-standard delivery options like express or slower delivery.